 The app boasts a loyal and active user base.
-It has 800 million monthly active users (according to a leaked deck from the company), 30 million of which are in the U.S. The average user opens the app a whopping eight times every day, staying on for at least five minutes each time.
-There are already more than 35 TikTok influencers who have tens of millions of followers.
+It has 800 million monthly active users (according to a leaked deck from the company), 30 million of which are in the U.S. The average global user spends 13.3 hours per month watching videos on TikTok.
+There are more than 35 TikTok influencers who have tens of millions of followers.

 What about brands?
 So far, TikTok has proven popular with consumer brands, counting the likes of Nike, The Washington Post, Skittles, the NBA, Fenty Beauty, the San Diego Zoo, and Pepsi among its ranks.
 But some B2B companies have started testing the waters too.

 Winny, Vidyard’s Social Media Intern has had fun creating videos for Tik Tok all about sales and marketing.
 She shares a mix of comedic video about being a social media manager, and other quick videos sharing helpful hacks and tips for using video in sales.

 TikTok Video Specs: Because TikTok video is exclusively vertical, the recommended size is 1080×1920 pixels in a 9:16 aspect ratio.

 TikTok Video Ideas: